haskell-grpc-native/http2-client/README.md

 * fix broken incoming flow control accounting
 * a Simple module for simple and sane behaviors
-* change location where to consume/add-credit to expose some knobs to flow-control
 * modify client SETTINGS only when acknowledged
 * consider a beter frame-subscription mechanism than broadcast wake-up
 * consider most performant functions for HTTP2.HPACK encoding/decoding